-PTA 217 Clinical Seminar and Practice I
+PTA 211 Clinical Practice I

 This course is designed to integrate the students' clinical and didactic experiences by developing problem solving and interpersonal skills.
 Topics studied will include the health delivery system, legal and ethical issues relating to Physical Therapy intervention, documentation skills and an introduction to Guide to Physical Therapy Practice.
 The course will also explore the elements of effective interaction between a Physical Therapist Assistant and other professionals, as well as the Physical Therapist Assistant and the patient.
 Areas including verbal and non-verbal communication, personal and cultural bias, and social versus therapeutic helping relationships will be discussed.
 The students will participate in two days of supervised Physical Therapist Assistant clinical experience per week.
 Students must provide their own transportation.
-Prerequisites: All previous professional coursework with a minimum grade of "C+".
-Co-requisites: PTA 220, PTA 221, ENG 102 and BIO 106.
+Prerequisites: PTA 116, PTA 114, MAT 127, PSY 101.
+Co-requisites: PTA 210, ENG 102, PSY 204.
+4 credit hours.
 2 lecture hours and 15 clinical hours per week.
-7 credit hours.